 Canback predominantly operates in five consumer-facing sectors where we have distinct competitive advantages based on methods and experience: Food & Beverage, Health & Beauty, Retail, Tech & Media, and Financial Services.
 We serve industry players, private equity, and hedge funds.

 We explore food and beverage opportunities for some of the world’s

 largest companies.
 Our experience is particularly deep

-Our retail practice is an outgrowth of our work in consumer goods.
+Our retail practice is an outgrowth of our work in fast moving consumer goods.
 Over the years, we have built a view of what it takes for retailers to succeed in international markets.
 Our core competence in retailing is to help make the right geographic choices: where and when to invest and with what store format.

 Examples of work include creating a Kenya entry strategy for a South African clothing retailer and mapping city-by-city opportunities in Sub-Saharan Africa for the world’s largest retailer.

 Finding opportunities in financial services is in many ways similar to analyzing markets for consumer goods (notwithstanding regulatory issues).
 Demand for individual financial products is remarkably uniform around the world, once affluence and wealth have been taken into account.
-Charlotte Heyden, who heads our financial services practice, has consulted banks, insurance, and other financial institutions for more than 10 years as a consultant at Bain & Co. and Monitor Company.

 Our work ranges from finding suitable ATM locations in Sub-Saharan Africa, to building afor consumer choices in retail banking in Europe based on a cube consisting of psychographic segments, distribution channel economics, and products.
-As in consumer goods projects, we always conduct a consumer survey as part of our consulting efforts in exploring financial services opportunities.